Loneknight73/uvmlogfilter/README.md

 # uvmlogfilter
-A Java program to filter UVM logs
+A Scala program to filter UVM logs

 ## Purpose
 The goal of this program is to perform filtering of UVM logs to extract only informations that may be interesting to the user.